 - A resume or curriculum vitae of the nominee may be included to expand the requested data and identify other professional accomplishments, but must include a summary document.
 The resume/curriculum vitae and summary document will not count toward the stated page count maximum.

 - List of awards received from PMI or other organizations.

-- A 60 second video of the nominee explaining why they should be selected for this award.
+- A video (up to 2 minutes in length) of the nominee explaining why they should be selected for this award.

 In the Event of a Successful Nomination

 - The PMI Professional Awards Staff will send the nomination package to a designated panel of evaluators, who are subject matter experts, for evaluation.